reald/NanoVNA/README.md

 Original NanoVNA firmware and hardware was developed by @edy555 and it's source code can be found here: https://github.com/ttrftech/NanoVNA

-Later, @hugen79 introduced a new PCB (NanoVNA-H) and device become very polular.
+Later, @hugen79 introduced a new PCB (NanoVNA-H) and improvements for firmware and device become very polular. @hugen79 project can be found here: https://github.com/hugen79/NanoVNA-H

-This project is based on @edy555 code and targeted for NanoVNA-H hardware.
+NanoVNA-Q is based on @edy555 code, includes improvements from @hugen79 and is targeted for NanoVNA-H hardware.

 The main goal of this project is to fix bugs, improve stability, measurement quality and usability.